Create a datapack

 Complete Example

-Here’s a complete example that demonstrates all features including the new explicit scope system:
+Here’s a complete example that demonstrates all features including the explicit scope system:

 from minecraft_datapack_language import Pack